 No matter how confident you feel in your team members’ abilities, there’s always a chance they’ll run into problems, especially if they’re new to project collaboration.
 Checking in on a regular basis will mitigate any potential problems before they get to the point where they can’t be fixed.
 It’s as easy as asking someone how they’re doing, as you’ll usually get an honest answer if you approach them with genuine intent.

 When properly combined, project management and project collaboration can be extremely useful tools for solving even the most difficult problems in business.
-It can take time to get things off the ground, but most project managers find that things run smootly after their team gets used to collaborating with social intranet software.
+It can take time to get things off the ground, but most project managers find that things run smootly after their team gets used to collaborating with intranet software.

 The more detailed an approach you take, the more likely it is that youll be happy with the end results.